 Forgery is a major concern when it comes to important documents of any kind, whether they’re paper or digital.
 With forged documents, someone can gain access to your bank accounts, agree to contracts, and even commit identity theft.
 If you have ever worried about someone forging your signature, keep reading.

 Forgery is the act of creating a false document or altering an existing one, which includes signing someone else’s name without their authority.
-Forging a person’s signature is a serious crime, and can cause complex problems for the victim.
+Forging a person’s signature is a serious crime and can cause complex problems for the victim.
 This is especially true when the crime involves important legal documents.

-In most cases, several elements must be present for an act to be classified as forgery, and for criminal charges to be brought against the perpetrator.
+In most cases, several elements must be present for an act to be classified as forgery and for criminal charges to be brought against the perpetrator.

 The factors that are generally present in forgery cases are as follows: